akbarratt/rb109/LOG.md

 Logging my progress so I can make commits even on days I push no code.
 Numbering continued from RB101/LOG.md.
 Newest entries first.

+## Day 188: Monday September 6, 2021

+**Pomodoros Completed**: 3

+**Progress**:
+- [x] Catching up on messages, news, events
+- [x] Review Anki backlog

+**My Feelings**: Rough start back from health break but trying not to get superstitious about it.
+Any momentum is good, there's no practical purpose in haggling over how much and which types of work "count".
+Gotta work with my own psychology here...

 ___
-*Unscheduled break for health 8/31 - 9/5 (6 days).
+*Unscheduled break for health **8/31 - 9/5** (6 days).
 My chronic pain condition flared up and I got knocked out for almost a week.
 At the urging of my spouse, I took some time off to take care of myself.
 Once the initial stress of falling behind schedule wore off, I was glad I took some time to reassess my goals and adjust my expectations, which I had unintentionally allowed to get out of control.
 Aiming a bit lower for the forseeable future.*
 ___

 ## Day 187: Monday August 30, 2021